-Coastline's ABI Program is a demanding one-year educational program designed to provide structured cognitive retraining for adults who have sustained a brain injury due to traumatic or non-traumatic injuries.
+Coastline's ABI Program is an educational program designed to provide structured cognitive retraining for adults who have sustained a brain injury due to traumatic or non-traumatic injuries.

 The ABI program is designed to support individuals as they near completion of their traditional medical rehabilitation with the following: